 Food is central to everyone’s life, and the kitchen is certainly the heartbeat of our home while in recovery.
 We encourage clients to take an inventory of how their body is responding to what they consume—being mindful of how their unique ecosystem responds to food as stimulants.
 Do you feel tired?
 Do you get a burst of energy then crash?
 Do you feel a sustained energy that lasts for hours?
 Are you having cravings?

-Our chef Teresa Hernandez has spent many years creating nutrition programs in healthcare environments, including elder and sub-acute care hospitals.
-Teresa employs a “food as medicine” mentality to our kitchen.
+Our chef has spent many years creating nutrition program and owning and operating her own restaurant.
+Our Chef employs a “food as medicine” mentality to our kitchen.
 She is dedicated to helping every client create healthy eating habits that they can sustain on their own once they get back to their everyday lives.
 Building a sustainable eating routine is a core competency we teach and encourage in the Dedicato kitchen.

-Teresa is also a phenomenal chef.
+Our chef is passionate and loves what she does.
 Her meals bring joy, comfort, and strength to our patients.
 We know that going into treatment can make clients feel extremely vulnerable and that helping them to reconnect to a healthy appetite is an accomplishment following substance abuse.
 Our dining table is often where we see our clients first smile.
 Tasting food again after detox can be an overwhelming, emotional connection.
 One that we celebrate and honor here.
 Food is medicine.
 Food is love.